Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 ## Overview

-This project documents the full process used to turn a large collection of One Piece arc-based video files into a polished physical Blu-ray collection.
+This project documents the full process used to turn a large collection of One Pace video files into a polished physical Blu-ray collection that looks and feels as official as possible.

 The general workflow is:

-1. Download / gather source episodes
+* Step 0: Download and gather source episodes
-2. Organize files by arc
+* Step 1: Name and organize files by arc

-3. Inspect video/audio properties
-4. Normalize inconsistent files
-5. Stitch episodes by arc or disc section
-6. Add chapters where useful
-7. Author Blu-ray discs with menus
+* Step 2–6: Skip entirely.
+After extensive testing, these steps turned out to be unnecessary

+* Step 7: Author disc structure
+* Step 8: Generate Blu-ray output
-8. Burn to BD-R discs
+* Step 9: Burn to BD-R discs
-9. Design and print disc labels
+* Step 10: Print disc labels
-10. Apply labels with an alignment tool
+* Step 11: Apply disc labels
-11. Design Blu-ray case covers
-12. Print, trim, and assemble the final cases
+* Step 12: Print and assemble case artwork
+* Step 13: Enjoy One Pace

 ---